brandur/sorg/content/fragments-drafts/chatty-pyramid.md

 are more often than not staring at Slack, their email, or their calendar.

-This is an effect that X X warned us about in the Mythical Man Month.
+This is an effect that Frederick P. Brooks Jr. warned us about in _The Mythical Man Month_.
 As the size of your team increases, so does the coordination overhead involved in running it.
-There are more nodes in the team graph, and the communication edges between each of them gets exercised regularly.
-This produces a correlation that's close to exponential.
+There are more nodes in the team graph, and the communication edges between each of them gets exercised regularly, which produces a quadratic correlation.
+From the
+book:

+> Intercommunication is worse.
+If each part of the task
+> must be separately coordinated with each other part, the
+> effort increases as n(n - 1)/2.
+Three workers require
+> three times as much pairwise intercommunication as two;
+> four require six times as much as two.
+If, moreover,
+> there need to be conferences among three, four, etc.,
+> workers to resolve things jointly, matters get worse yet.

+50 developers give 50 · (50 – 1) / 2 = 1225 channels of communication

+## Structuring for modularity (#modularity)

-Almost every company in recent memory has solved the problem by adopting the "chatty pyramid", the safest organizational structure known to mankind.
-Every 3-5 workers along the pyramid's floor are overseen by a manager, and every 3-5 managers are wrapped up under a director.
+Almost every company in the world has avoided quadratic communication inefficiency by adopting a structure that I like to call "the chatty pyramid", which is the safest corporate organizational scheme known to man.
+In the pyramid, every 3-10 workers along the pyramid's floor are overseen by a manager, and every 3-5 managers are wrapped up under a director.
 Layers of senior directors, VPs, EVPs are built on that all the way up to the executive level.
-The structure's center of mass is somewhere in middle management, and even moreso when factoring in pay grades.
+Communication is still quadratic within teams, but it's also mostly localized to teams, with inter-team affairs delegated upwards.

 The chatty pyramid's emphasis on coordination isn't surprising if you look at how most companies operate.